yyrliu/ML2022-Spring/HW05/README.md

 | tf_base         | 6 | 8 | 512 | 2048 | 512 | 2048 | 0.1 | | | 26.61 | `transformer_base` |
 | tf_base, drop=0.2 | 6 | 8 | 512 | 2048 | 512 | 2048 | 0.2 | | | 25.50 | `transformer_base_drop02` |

+*Unlisted values are identical to those of the default model.

 ### Training with Additional Synthesized Training Data

 #### Back-translation Model Evaluation

+- Train for 30 epoches

 Sign of overfitting has been observed in `tf_base` with increasing `valid_loss` while `train_loss` continued to decrease, therefore higher dropoff ratio is used in `tf_base, drop=0.2` and the issue was resolved.
 However, during BLEU test, `tf_base` showed best result regardless the overfitting issue, therefore both synthetic datasets were applied [below](#performance-of-model-trained-with-oringinal--synthesized-data).